CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 }
 ```
 # Usage
-Install conda for all users.
+Install conda.
 This assumes that a ubuntu server is installed.
 A detailed documentation is [here](https://conda.io/docs/user-guide/getting-started.html).
-To use the following script, first visit [here](https://www.anaconda.com/download/#linux) to obtain the downloading path.
+First visit [here](https://www.anaconda.com/download/#linux) to obtain the downloading path.
+The following script install conda for all users:
 ```sh
 wget https://repo.anaconda.com/archive/Anaconda3-5.3.1-Linux-x86_64.sh # replace this with the desired path sudo sh Anaconda3-5.3.1-Linux-x86_64.sh